-Dahi Sev Batata Puri is yet another chaat snack from the lands of Mumbai (Bombay).
+Dahi Sev Batata Puri Recipe with step by step photos – Yet another chaat snack from the lands of Mumbai (Bombay).

 After having written about the chaat recipes from Mumbai – Pani Puri and Ragda Pattice… this is my third post on the sweet, sour, tangy, spicy, crispy chaat…. again from Mumbai – Dahi Sev Batata Puri.